 |Easy to compare ranks with core competitors|

 Pricing: The standard plan is $99/mo for 300 keywords.
 You’re also limited to only 150 searches per month.
 The entry-level plan isn’t great value for money.
-The medium plan is $179/mo and comes with 1,500 keywords and 5,000 queries per month.
-Unless you require 1,500 keywords or more each month Moz is an expensive option.
+The medium plan is $179/mo and comes with 1,500 keywords and 5,000 monthly queries.
+Unless you require 1,500 keywords or more each month, Moz is an expensive option.

 G2 review: 4.4/5